Doodles/wrks in progress

 Aggies vrs Longhorns

-Oh man, those uniforms!
-All that brass!
+oh man, those uniforms, ALL that brass!

 & Revvie, the collie mascot dragging this year’s handler

-— I mean does it rain enough in Tay-ha
+I mean does it rain enough in Tay-ha

-for it to be so damned green?!!)
+for it to look so damned green?!!)

 Daughter, my grown child, a PhD within your grasp,

-sometimes I still check my shoulders
+sometimes I still check my sweater shoulders

-for posset stains, the heat of your sleeping head, sometimes
+the weight of your sleeping head,

 Jan.
 20, 2025